Being Refused the Right of A Second, External Opinion Cost My Beloved Dog His Life . . . Quite Unnecessarily

 When a client is under extreme psychological duress, the AAHA (American Animal Hospital Association) End-of-Life Care Guidelines mandate a collaborative partnership.

-By failing to suggest a "Clinical Pause" - and by actively instructing me to "hold him down" during his screams and his powerful kicks - Massey didn't just breach the New Zealand Animal Welfare Act 1999; they violated the very "international gold standard" they point to liberally in their marketing.
+By failing to suggest a "Clinical Pause" - and by actively instructing me to "hold him down" during his screams and his powerful kicks when he showed signs of starting to push his way out of his heavily (undisclosed by "Steffi") sedated state - Massey and Steffi didn't just breach the New Zealand Animal Welfare Act 1999; they violated the very "international gold standard" they point to liberally in their marketing.

 True excellence in veterinary medicine is not measured by the size of the hospital, but by the courage of the clinicians to say: